ta0kira/zeolite/README.md

 a `List<Object>` in Java.
 This is primarily because `List` uses its type parameter for both input and output.

-Zeolite, on the other hand, allows the code author to assign a [variance][variance] to each parameter.
+Zeolite, on the other hand, allows the programmer to assign a [variance][variance] to each parameter.
 (C# also does this to a lesser extent.)
 This allows the language to support very powerful recursive type conversions for parameterized types.